- What is CoCoRaHS?

 CoCoRaHS Wanted Flyer PDF (164 KB)

 The network originated with the Colorado Climate Center at Colorado State University in 1998 thanks in part to the Fort Collins flood a year prior.
-In the years since, CoCoRaHS now includes thousands of volunteers nationwide.
-Click here for a look at the order of states admission to the network.
+In the years since, CoCoRaHS now includes thousands of volunteers in the Northern Hemisphere.
+Click here for a look at the order of states/countries that have joined the network.

 Each time a rain, hail or snow storm crosses your area, volunteers take measurements of precipitation from as many locations as possible (see equipment).
 These precipitation reports are then recorded on our Web site www.cocorahs.org.
 The data are then displayed and organized for many of our end users to analyze and apply to daily situations ranging from water resource analysis and severe storm warnings to neighbors comparing how much rain fell in their backyards.